 How much does the course cost?

 The total course fee is $525.00.
-After you register your name and address on Smart Events, a $75.00 non-refundable deposit payable by check to the University of Minnesota is required to hold your reservation.
+After you register your name and address online, a $75.00 non-refundable deposit payable by check to the University of Minnesota is required to hold your reservation.
 Payment of the non-refundable deposit is due within 2 weeks after online registration.
 Payment of the $450.00 balance payable by check to the University of Minnesota is due 45 days prior to the course start date.

 Please mail check payments and a completed Registration Form to:

 4-210 Moos Health Sciences Tower